solarseller.com alternative energy by John Drake Services, Inc. | home

 added during cooking.

-A down-side is that it is not collapseable -
+A sorta of down-side is that it is not collapseable -

 so you just stow supplies in it.